San Ysidro McDonald's massacre: San Ysidro

-In San Ysidro, the Hubertys rented an apartment within the Cottonwood Apartments as Huberty sought employment.
+In San Ysidro, the Hubertys rented a two-bedroom apartment within the Cottonwood Apartments as Huberty sought employment.
 The fact his family were the only Anglo-Americans within this apartment complex irritated Huberty, who was notably rude to his neighbors.
 Shortly thereafter, Huberty applied to a newspaper advertisement offering security guard training in a federally funded program.
 He completed this course on April 12 and soon obtained employment with a security firm in Chula Vista, assigned with guarding a condominium complex.
 The money earned enabled the family to have their furniture shipped from Ohio, and the family relocated to a two-bedroom apartment on Averil Road the same month.
 The monthly rent for this apartment was $450.

 On July 10, Huberty was summarily dismissed from this job; his employers informed Huberty the reasons for his dismissal were his poor work performance and a noted general physical instability.

 Aftermath

 The day after the massacre, reporters visited James Huberty's father in Mount Eaton, Ohio, to garner further information about his son.
 Having discussed his son's childhood and the family's religious background, Earl Huberty pointed to a painting of a lost sheep by the Jordan River before beginning to weep, informing reporters: "Yesterday was the worst day of my life.
 I feel so sorry for those people."